-Here's simple steps for how to clean baseboards in your home, including how often to generally clean them as well as how to remove scuffs and marks from everyday living.
+Here are simple steps for how to clean baseboards in your home, including how often to generally clean them as well as how to remove scuffs and marks from everyday living.

 Your baseboards are not something you probably think about too often, and with good reason.
 Life is busy!
 You don't necessarily notice them often, but once they start to get a bit dusty or get scuffs or marks on them it's time to give them a little TLC.